wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 ### **Test Case 3:** Randomly spraying pixels on the image (keeping best ones)

-The next idea was to randomly put pixels on the image and see how that changes scoring.
+The next idea was to randomly put pixels on the image, and keeping those that improve the score.
+The following animation shows the attack in progress and you can see that we reach a score of 50%+ was reached this way.

 [![Husky Perturbation Random](/blog/images/2020/huskyai-ml-perturbation-random-pixels.gif)](/blog/images/2020/huskyai-ml-perturbation-random-pixels.gif)

-If you watch the animation to the end you can see a prediction score of 50%+ was reached this way.
 Nice!

 It took 451 calls to the API, which is not that bad I thought and doable with the current rate limiting within a few hours.